caskandavor/pyFiniteElements/FErez_firststeps.md

 # External parties
-The mesh is achived thanks to [Triangle by J. Shewchuk](https://www.cs.cmu.edu/~quake/triangle.html), wrapped in Swift by [W. Townsend](https://github.com/wtsnz/Triangle).
+The mesh is achieved thanks to [Triangle by J. Shewchuk](https://www.cs.cmu.edu/~quake/triangle.html), wrapped in Swift by [W. Townsend](https://github.com/wtsnz/Triangle).

-Electric motor and derivation of quantities with finite elements was realized with the help of many scientific papers and books, as well as [D. Meeker's FEMM](https://www.femm.info/wiki/HomePage) that can only be recommended to use, especially with its Python API.
+Electric motor and derivation of quantities with finite elements was realised with the help of many scientific papers and books, as well as [D. Meeker's FEMM](https://www.femm.info/wiki/HomePage) that can only be recommended to use, especially with its Python API.

 For the windings, I am using [L. Alberti's Koil embedded in Dolomite](https://gitlab.com/LuigiAlberti/dolomites-python).